canibanoglu/tango_with_django_book/chapters/models.rst

 			'serve',
 			{'document_root': settings.MEDIA_ROOT}), )

-Save the ``urls.py`` file.
 We're almost there!
-We need to now tell the Django admin application what models we wish to make available to the admin interface.
-To do this, start by navigating to the ``rango`` application directory.
-Within the directory, create a new file called ``admin.py``.
+Next, we need to now tell the Django admin application what models we wish to make available to the admin interface.
+To do this, you will need to create a new python file in ``rango`` application directory called ``admin.py``.
 Add the following code to the file:

 .. code-block:: python